evmos/evmos/docs/guides/keys-wallets/multisig.md

 ### Step 2: Create the multisig transaction

-We want to send 5 PHOTON from our multisig account to `evmos1rgjxswhuxhcrhmyxlval0qa70vxwvqn2e0srft`.
+We want to send 5 PLANET from our multisig account to `evmos1rgjxswhuxhcrhmyxlval0qa70vxwvqn2e0srft`.

 ```bash
 hscd tx send \